 “It is the soul of the person that decides when to allow the unborn child to enter this world.
 It is believed that this particular day may affect his/her behavior, fate and future.”
 Children are often given several names at birth and even more throughout their lives.
 These names can indicate a special event that occurred during their birth, their birth order in the family, tributes to previous family members and later on the honorable titles they earn through merit.
 Still the “day name” is given the prime consideration in discerning the true spiritual identity of each Akan individual.

 This fascinating information, which sounds a great deal like the tenets of Dayology, was found in a paper entitled The Sociolinguisitic of Akan Personal Names.
 This article first appeared in the Nordic Journal of African Studies in 2006.
 You can read it for yourself because it is published online.
 While this academic resource is totally reliable, it is stylistically rather dry.
 Also, the Akan day names are just a small portion of Kofi Agyekum’s impressive sociological research.

-How long has this tradition been carried on?
-It has been mistakenly presumed that Christian missionaries introduced the seven days of the week to the Akan.
+How long has this soul naming tradition been carried on?
+It has been mistakenly presumed that Christian missionaries introduced the seven days of the week to the Akan peoples.
 The truth is that the Akan used their soul names long before the advent of the early Europeans.
-It is a historical fact that in 1482 when the Portuguese arrived in Ghana they were greeted by the chief Nana Kwamena Ansa.
-The name Kwamena means to be born on Saturday.
+It is a fact that in 1482 when the Portuguese arrived in Ghana they were greeted by the chief Nana Kwamena Ansa.
+The name Kwamena means born on Saturday.